Where To Go in France: Best 10-day Itinerary

 Quai Branly Museum

-Also know as the Musée du Quai Branly Jacques Chirac, the Musée Quai Branly deserves a place on your Paris itinerary if you are interested in art and objects created by indigenous cultures from around the world.
+Also known as the Musée du Quai Branly Jacques Chirac, the Musée Quai Branly deserves a place on your Paris itinerary if you are interested in art and objects created by indigenous cultures from around the world.
 The collection is displayed in four distinct areas representing Africa, Asia, Oceania, and the Americas.
-Read more about the Musée du Quai Branly in my post Paris for Art Lovers: Cool Art Museums You May Not Know.
+Read more about the Musée du Quai Branly in my post Paris for Art Lovers: Nine of the Best Small Museums in Paris.

 Plan to visit the Branly on the day you visit the Eiffel Tower.
 It’s within walking distance and is one of the few other noteworthy sites in the Eiffel Tower area.
 If you’re in Paris on a Thursday, visit the museum around 6 or 7 pm (it’s open until 10:00 on Thursdays), go up the Eiffel Tower to see the sunset and the lights (depending on the time of year), and end with dinner at a restaurant in the area.
 There are not a huge number of restaurants in that area, so check before you go and make reservations to avoid long, hungry walks up and down the relatively restaurant-free streets.